outsinre/outsinre.github.com/_posts/2014-09-08-git-line-ending-conversion.md

     core.autocrlf=false # don't do CRLF to LF conversion when writing to repository database core.eol=native     # do LF to system native EOL style when writing to working tree

-Though `core.eol=native` is the default setting by Git, but if `.gitattributes` and `core.autocrlf` are not set, `core.eol=native` does nothing.
+Though `core.eol=native` is the default setting by Git, but if `.gitattributes` or `core.autocrlf` are not set, `core.eol=native` does nothing.
 It is a relatively passive parameter that come into effect only when the file line ending is normlized when writing to repository.

 `global config` is for corse-grained control on line ending control, especially when no specific patterns for a file type can be found in `.gitattributes` file.
 The exact definition of the parameter is detailed in references.